La Trobe University

 Master of Business Analytics

-Gain advanced skills in business, programming and data engineering, and update your knowledge as you grow in this fast-moving industry.
+Develop advanced skills in business, programming and data engineering while keeping your knowledge up to date as you progress in this rapidly evolving industry.

 Course overview

 Learn from world-class academics and be immersed in research at La Trobe's Centre for Data Analytics and Cognition (CDAC).
-The CDAC staff also teach in the Master of Business Analytics and work with international research groups to develop industry-leading research into artificial intelligence and advanced analytics.
+The CDAC staff also teach in the Master of Business Analytics program and collaborates with international research groups to develop industry-leading research in artificial intelligence and advanced analytics.

 Grow your professional networks by connecting with industry leaders at SAS and Microsoft.
 You'll also have the opportunity to build your professional experience and apply for a voluntary internship with leading organisations like PwC, IBM, NORTH Link and Coles.